boyter/boyter.org/content/posts/activitypub-announce-post.md

 The users intent is converted to an announce.
 This announce is sent to every follower they have as well as the owner of the post that the user is boosting.

 In the case of follower instances, they receive the announce, then fetch the content of the announce using the `object` field.
-This is done by fetching the outbox for the owner indicated in `cc` by looking through the inbox until a match is found and then storing that content.

 In the case of the owner, they take the announce and increment their boost count.